 The Hair of Her Head ~ A Short Story by Allen Kopp

 The court hairdresser propped the queen up in an elaborate swiveling chair, stuffing pillows all around her to make her as comfortable as she could be.
-He knew he was going to have to create something different—and fast—if he was going to keep his job.
-He was under a considerable amount of strain but he had been there before and he knew he would get through it.
-To keep the queen calm and to calm his own frazzled nerves, he called a couple of court musicians into the room to play softly the music that was known to put the queen to sleep.
+He knew he was going to have to create something different, and fast, if he was going to keep his job.
+He was under a considerable amount of strain but he had been in the same situation before and he knew he would get through it.
+To keep the queen calm and to soothe his own frazzled nerves, he called a small ensemble of court musicians into the room to play softly the music that was known to put the queen to sleep.
 In no time at all, she was snoring.

 She slept for three hours.
-She woke up only because her little pet monkey named Freddie was blowing bubbles with a bubble pipe and one of his bubbles, a very large one, landed on her nose and popped.
-It couldn’t have happened at a better time because the court hairdresser was just then putting the finishing touches on the royal coiffure.
+She woke up only because her little pet monkey Marcel was blowing bubbles with his pipe and one of his bubbles, a very large one indeed, landed on her nose and popped.
+It couldn’t have happened at a better time because Alphonse was just then putting the finishing touches on the royal coiffure.

-The queen was impatient to be handed a mirror, but the court hairdresser wanted an unveiling of sorts.
+The queen was impatient to be handed a mirror, but Alphonse wanted an unveiling of sorts.
 When he pulled her to her feet, he had one of the ladies-in-waiting tie a scarf over her eyes.
 Then he walked her to an enormous mirror that went from floor to ceiling with two side mirrors tilted out at angles.
-He took the scarf away and stood back, his heart pounding.
-If the queen didn’t like the royal coiffure, he could be sent packing with only the clothes on his back.
+He took the scarf away and stood back, heart pounding.
+If the queen didn’t like the royal coiffure, he might be sent packing with only the clothes on his back.

 She blinked her eyes several times and regarded her reflection without expression for what seemed a very long time but couldn’t have been more than two or three minutes.
 She turned this way and that to see herself from the back and from both sides and from every oblique angle.

 The royal coiffure was, indeed, unlike any coiffure her majesty had ever seen before.
 Instead of the customary white, it was a slightly pinkish color, like a cloud at sunset.
-The color was not the most salient feature, however: The one thing that made this coiffure so much different from other coiffures was its size.
+The color was not the most salient feature, however; the one thing that made this coiffure so much different from others was its size.
 It was at least a foot high of gorgeousness—elaborate rolls and twists adorned with shimmering precious stones and ostrich feathers.
-On the sides and in the back, hanging about the royal neck and ears, were dozens of sausage-like curls that seemed to have been spawned by the puff of pink rising above.
+On the sides and in the back, hanging about the royal neck and ears, was a profusion of sausage-like curls that seemed to have been spawned by the puff of pink rising above.
 It was truly a coiffure befitting the queen of the land.